 We collect, study and use quantitative and qualitative data relating to the implementation of this policy, and make adjustments as appropriate.

-In particular we collect, analyse and use data in relation to achievement, broken down as appropriate according to disabilities and special educational needs; ethnicity, culture, language, religious affiliation, national origin and national status; and gender.
+In particular we collect, analyse and use data in relation to achievement, broken down as appropriate according to disabilities and special educational needs; ethnicity, language, religious affiliation, disadvantage and gender.